archiemartini/Gilded-Rose-Kata/README.md

 - Now I can move the logic that was once in my functions striaght into the if else/iteration that is in updateQuality() - FUNCTIONS GONE

 - Now I've extended all of the subclasses from Item, the Sulfuras Item class is now pointless.
+If sulfuras is recognised it's appointed class is the default item class.

-- I can implement conjured simply enough by updating the updateQuality() else/if statement and then adding a subclass
+- I can implement conjured simply enough by updating the updateQuality() else/if statement and then adding a subclass.